mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 He thought about hae words, _eternal happiness under Ulu_.
 What did thi mean?
 He took a deep breath of the air above the black liquid to see if his vision came back again.
 A blob of orange emerged from the darkness, and a strange twinkle of blue near Shinna's waist. _What is that?_

 "What will it be?" thi asked.
 Kipnu walked toward hae slowly with the vial of black liquid in his hands and poured a drop out in front of hae.
 The crowd erupted into a frenzy of shouting and commotion as Setre pushed them away.
 He capped the vial of neutralizer and then took one more step toward her, taking hae hand and the vial of kanosin that lie within it.
 Shinna leaned into him and laughed gently.
-"You are the real deal, Kipnu um Heiko.
+"You are the genuine article, Kipnu um Heiko.
 You've earned that."
 Thi took both vials from his hand, placed one of them in a syringe and moved the needle to his arm.
 A warm liquid filled his blood, carried a tingling sensation that washed over him as the pain in his head subsided and his vision began to return.
 Thi removed the needle, and swapped out the empty vial for the vial of kanosin.
 Kipnu backed away, not wanting to endure the grip of the blue again but Setre stopped him abruptly and held his body stationary.

 "It's not what you think," she said.
 He looked at the sincerity in her expression and realized how different she looked now, how gentle her features when touched by the light of the fire.
 "You done staring?" she said.
 He caught himself and moved back toward Shinna to accept whatever it was they had planned.